Skip to main content Skip to navigation

 • use charts, diagrams and other graphics to help understanding

-• avoid acronyms where possible – Ministers comment regularly on the overuse of acronyms in Cabinet papers; even if your minister knows an acronym, other ministers may not.
+• avoid acronyms where possible – ministers comment regularly on the overuse of acronyms in Cabinet papers; even if your minister knows an acronym, other ministers may not.

 CabNet#